B2B Digital Marketing: Your Trade Show Alternative

 For example, previous studies show that email marketing ROI “can be as high as 4400%,” and “88% of marketers are satisfied with the ROI of their video marketing efforts on social media.”
 Plus, you simply have more options for different sized budgets.

-By combining a robust marketing strategy with automation tools, you can choose when, where, and how to reach your audience to get the most out of every dollar.
+By combining a robust marketing strategy with automation tools like HubSpot, you can choose when, where, and how to reach your audience to get the most out of every dollar.

 Measurable results and attribution